 - You may see a small amount of drainage from your incision.
 This should slowly lessen and then stop. - Keep your incision dry and clean.
-Change the dry gauze dressing at least once a day. - Do not apply creams, ointments, lotions, or powders to your incision. - After your incision stops draining, you no longer need to apply a gauze dressing.
-You may use gauze as needed for comfort. - Do not peel off any of the skin glue applied during surgery. - Avoid any movements that might cause your incision to open. - Do not smoke or use nicotine products.
-This can slow or prevent wound healing.
+Change the dry gauze dressing at least once a day. - Do not apply creams, ointments, lotions, or powders to your incision. - After your incision stops draining, you no longer need to apply a gauze dressing, unless needed for comfort. - Do not peel off any of the skin glue applied during surgery. - Avoid any movements that might cause your incision to open. - Do not smoke or use nicotine products.
+This can slow or prevent wound healing. - It is OK to take acetaminophen (Tylenol) and non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin) or naproxen (Aleve, Naprosyn).
+These medicines can help lessen pain and inflammation.
+Follow the dose instructions on the bottle.